 - 3 egg whites

-- 1 ounce bittersweet chocolate, finely grated (I used 73% cacao)
+- 1 ounce bittersweet chocolate I used 60% cacao, finely grated

 - Scoop the meringue into a pastry bag fitted with a large star tip.

-- Drizzle melted chocolate over the meringues and let chocolate set before transferring to a airtight container to store for up to 3 days.
+- Transfer to an airtight container and store for up to 3 days.

 These are the cutest things!
 I have got to try making these myself – yum!

 I love meringue kisses, and with chocolate and mint inside?
 It looks and sounds simply delicious!

 I was in Tampa in January and it wasn’t much warmer than it was here in Oregon!
 What a winter!
 And what a GENIUS idea for meringues!!!
 Hooray for cooler weather if it means treats like these!

 You had me at “100 calories for 5” – yes please!

 Everything you make is gorgeous and so tempting, I’ve been planning to make meringues forever…you’ve inspired me!